Southern France Road Trip 2026: Route, Map & Provence

 Best places to stay overnight on the way to the South of France:

 - Beaune (Burgundy): 650 km from Frankfurt.
 Wine capital of Burgundy, perfect for wine lovers.
-Camping Les Cent Vignes directly on the edge of town (32 €/night).
+Camping Les Cent Vignes right on the edge of town (€32/night).

-- Orange: 1,100 km from Frankfurt.
+- 1,100 km from Frankfurt.
 UNESCO World Heritage Site with the largest Roman theater north of the Alps.
 At the gateway to Provence, ideal for a night before the final sprint.

-Toll fees in France: For a motorhome under 3.5 t (Grade 2From the German border to Marseille, you'll pay around €85–95 in tolls one way.
-With a campervan over 3.5 t (Grade 3The total cost is €150–180.
-For the route via the A7 (Lyon → Marseille) alone: €38 toll, class 2.
-Payment at the toll booths by credit card, cash, or the electronic toll box.
-Liber-t.
+Toll fees in France: For a motorhome under 3.5 t (Class 2), you'll pay around €85–95 one way from the German border to Marseille.
+For campervans over 3.5 t (Class 3), it's €150–180.
+For the route via the A7 (Lyon → Marseille) alone: €38 toll, Class 2.
+Payment at the toll booths can be made by credit card, cash, or the Liber-t electronic toll collection box.

 French Riviera: Saint-Tropez, Nice and the most beautiful bays of the Mediterranean coast

-Port Grimaud: The "Venice of the Côte d'Azur" – an artificial lagoon city from the 1960s, built on the principle that every house has direct water access.
+The "Venice of the Côte d'Azur" – an artificial lagoon city from the 1960s, built on the principle that every house has direct water access.
 Architecturally fascinating, perfect for a coffee break.

 Provence self-drive tour: Lavender, wine and the most beautiful villages